flaviagiammarino/stanford-hypoglycemia-forecasting/README.md

 ```
 ## References

 [1] Dempster, A., Schmidt, D.F. and Webb, G.I., 2021, August.
-Minirocket: A very fast (almost) deterministic transform for time series classification.
+MiniRocket: A very fast (almost) deterministic transform for time series classification.
 In Proceedings of the 27th ACM SIGKDD conference on knowledge discovery & data mining (pp. 248-257).